 - Big health insurance plans can buy medical services cheaper than smaller plans.

 - JD has big supply cost advantages because they serve all the Chinese consumers.
 This gives them bargaining power not only with suppliers in China but also internationally.
 Capturing Chinese consumers gives you a lot of power globally with merchants and brands.
-We are currently seeing them exert significant power in cross-border fashion and luxury to Chinese consumers.

-Final Point on Keeping it Simple in Retail
+A Final Point on Keeping it Simple in Retail

 That’s it.
 Have a great day – jeff